The UK's most notorious haunted houses

 This house is said to be haunted by a demonic entity and poltergeist activity here is rife with objects being moved, lights being switched on and off and bumps and noises being heard in the hallway.

-Haunted Happenings who run haunting tours at the house say to visit 30 East Drive will event will be an intense experience, definitely not for the faint-hearted.
+Haunted Happenings, who run haunting tours at the house, say visiting 30 East Drive will be an intense experience, definitely not for the faint-hearted.

 Strange events began with moving furniture and unexplained noises, eventually prompting a call to the police.
 The house's paranormal activity was recorded on film, capturing objects flying, voices, and even Janet, the youngest daughter, in seemingly impossible mid-air leaps.

-Released in 2016, The Conjuring 2 was inspired by the events of the Enfield poltergeist.
-(PA/Alamy)
+The Conjuring 2 was inspired by the case of the Enfield poltergeist.
+(Warner Bros.)

 Investigators believed the haunting was genuine but suspected some exaggeration for attention, as Janet was found hiding a tape recorder and bending spoons on camera.
 Some peculiarities in the voices raised questions.